 “The last ten years have been about building a mobile-first world, turning our phones into remote controls for our lives.
 But in the next ten years, we will shift to a world that is AI-first, where computing becomes universally available – be it at home, at work, in the car, or on the go – and interacting with all of these surfaces becomes much more natural and intuitive, and above all, more intelligent.”

 Right now, public perception of AI is changing.
 Just 10 or 15 years ago, few people were familiar with AI and machine learning.
-Currently, studies show 72% of people understand what AI is, and only 28% of them are uncomfortable with the thought of it – leaving plenty of room for companies like Google to step in and wow the public with innovation.
+Currently, studies show that 72% of people understand what AI is, and only 28% are uncomfortable with the thought of it, leaving plenty of room for companies like Google to step in and wow the public with innovation.
 That’s one of the main reasons we will see such explosive growth in the field over the next decade.

 A Look at Google’s AI Innovations